Boilertalk/Web3.swift/README.md

 ## Author

 The awesome guys at Boilertalk :alembic:
+...and even more awesome members from the community :purple_heart:

+Check out the [contributors list](https://github.com/Boilertalk/Web3.swift/graphs/contributors) for a complete list.

 ## License